C2SM/git-course/advanced/Exercise_1_examining-history.md

 git log
 ```

-That is a lot of screen for very little information.
-The options below change how each commit
+This produces a large amount of output for very little information.
+The options below change how
-is presented.
+each commit is presented.

 **Task 1.** Get a compact overview with **one line per commit**.